New from ACTIVE: Check out our latest products here

 An Allen wrench or needle nose pliers can prove handy when it comes to dislodging trapped items and clearing jams within the disposal unit.

-Use an Allen Wrench
+Using an Allen Wrench

-An Allen wrench is your go-to tool for freeing up jammed impeller blades within the unit.
 Insert the wrench into the hexagon slot, which is the manual rotation socket, and move it back and forth – that will manually rotate the shredder ring and blades, effectively clearing the jam.

 Use Needle Nose Pliers